 How to make this recipe

-Step 2: Heat a wok or skillet over medium heat.
+Step 2: Heat a wok or large skillet over medium heat.
 Add the oil and butter, then add the garlic.

 Step 3: Sauté until it becomes fragrant and turns golden brown, about a minute.
 Be careful not to burn the garlic.